Should You Buy ZERO PARADES at Launch?

 | Does Tactical View matter? | Public descriptions do not prove frequency or depth |

-| Is performance stable? | Store requirements are not benchmarks |
+| Is performance stable on your hardware? | Store requirements and review PCs are not universal benchmarks |

 | Are choices meaningful? | Route consequences need complete-play evidence |